-Butte County Association of Governments (BCAG) is requesting comments from the public on unmet transit needs.
-Members of the public are invited to submit comments by mail, email, phone, fax, internet or in person or at one of the below meetings.
+Butte County Association of Governments is requesting comments from the public on unmet transit needs.
+Members of the public are invited to submit comments by mail, email, phone, internet or in person at our public hearing.
+For consideration in the 2020/21 Transit Needs Assessment comments need to be received by Thursday, March 26, 2020.

 All testimony received is given equal consideration.